There is No Alternative to WCAG But Any Law Should Account for Shortcomings

 - Any future regulation should account for WCAG weaknesses/difficulty of ascertaining whether a website is accessible

-Through all fault of my own, I’ve had to edit this article multiple times.
+I’ve edited this article multiple times.

 Remember when Marge Simpson found that bargain $90 Chanel suit (regular $2,800) at the Ogdenville Outlet Mall and then had to keep altering it (so as to maintain the appearance of having a different outfit) until it got mangled?